 Look for Hardware Problems

-Your hardware gadgets may be the reason why microphone levels keep changing on windows 10.
+Your hardware gadgets may be why microphone levels keep changing on Windows 10.
 Your device’s microphone jack pinout port might be broken.
 Sometimes the headset fails to show up after connecting it to the system.
-To test whether the Microphone is functioning properly, try connecting it to a different jack port or computer.
+To test whether the Microphone is functioning correctly, try connecting it to a different jack port or computer.checking hardware

 The issue can be the Microphone if it malfunctions in other ports or exhibits issues with functionality like volume control.
 In this situation, you can get rid of it and replace it with a functional new microphone.
-If the Microphone functions properly on another jack port or computer, it’s possible that there are technical problems with your device, such as driver problems.
+If the Microphone functions properly on another jack port or computer, there may be technical problems with your device, such as driver problems.

 Reinstall or Update the Microphone Driver

-One of the causes of the Microphone’s constant return to 0 or 100 volume is a faulty driver.
+A faulty driver is one of the causes of the Microphone’s constant return to 0 or 100 volume.
 Perhaps the driver is obsolete, broken, or missing.
 If you wish to use the Microphone smoothly, fixing the issue is critical.

 See Also: 6 Best Audio Recording Software With Pros & Cons